ecn310/course-project-zipcentercrime/Reproducibility Package/README.md

 # Limiting Data Set
 Follow these steps to limit the data sets to data from 2017.
-### 2017 911 Calls
+### 2017 Downloaded 911 Calls
+1. Open create_2017_downloaded_calls.R through [this link](https://github.com/ecn310/course-project-zipcentercrime/blob/main/Reproducibility%20Package/Downloaded_calls/create_2017_downloaded_calls.R) or by opening Downloaded_calls/create_2017_downloaded_calls.R
+2. Change the working directory in line 11 to where the where you downloaded the 911 Call Data set from the Detroit Open Data Portal
+3. Running this file will create a data set comprosed only of 911 calls made in 2017 from this data set
+#### *The below 911 call do files are not needed for final paper replication.*
+#### 2017 911 Calls
 1. Open Create_2017_911_call_data.do through this [link](https://github.com/ecn310/course-project-zipcentercrime/blob/main/Reproducibility%20Package/Do%20files/911%20Call%20data%20by%20year/Create_2017_911_call_data.do) or by clicking Do Files\911 Call data by year\Create_2017_911_call_data.do.
 2. This program has been tested in Stata16 and Stata18.
 If your using Stata16 it will likely take a few minutes to load the data due to the size of the raw data set.
 3. Edit the working directory in line 11 to where the 911 call raw data set is saved on your computer.
 4. Running the do file creates the 2017_911_call_data.csv file.
-### 2017 911 Calls only related to Crime
+#### 2017 911 Calls only related to Crime
 1. Open Crime_911Calls.do through this [link](https://github.com/ecn310/course-project-zipcentercrime/blob/main/Reproducibility%20Package/Do%20files/Analysis_dofiles/Crime_911calls.do) or by opening Do files\Analysis_dofile\Crime_911Calls.do.
 2. This program has been tested in Stata16 and Stata18.
 If your using Stata16 it will likely take a few minutes to load the data due to the size of the raw data set.
 3. Change the working directory in line 9 to where the calls_final.csv file is stored locally on your computer.
 4. Running the do file will create a data set comprised of only 911 calls made in 2017 that are related to crimes.
 5. Please note that this do file uses the raw 911 call data set, not the 2017 911 call data set.
-### 2017 Downloaded 911 Calls
-1. Open create_2017_downloaded_calls.R through [this link](https://github.com/ecn310/course-project-zipcentercrime/blob/main/Reproducibility%20Package/Downloaded_calls/create_2017_downloaded_calls.R) or by opening Downloaded_calls/create_2017_downloaded_calls.R
-2. Change the working directory in line 11 to where the where you downloaded the 911 Call Data set from the Detroit Open Data Portal
-3. Running this file will create a data set comprosed only of 911 calls made in 2017 from this data set
 ### 2017 Treatment Centers
 1. Open create_2017_treatment_center_data.do through this [link](https://github.com/ecn310/course-project-zipcentercrime/blob/main/Reproducibility%20Package/Do%20files/Treatment%20Center%20by%20year/create_2017_treatment_center_data.do) or by clicking Do Files\Treatment Center by year\create_2017_treatment_center_data.do.
 2. This program has been tested in Stata16 and Stata18.
 If your using Stata16 it will likely take a few minutes to load the data due to the size of the raw data set.